 This is the title given to tours when clients set the price of the tour.
 We consider it the fairest system and also ensures that our guides give their best service every tour.

 Reservations are not strictly necessary but highly recommended, number of visitors are limited at every tour for quality purposes.
-If you haven't booked, we strongly recommend arriving to the meeting point at least 15/10 minutes earlier in case the tour fills in.
-If you are a large group of 9 or more you will need to book a private tour.
+If you haven't booked, we strongly recommend arriving to the meeting point at least 10 minutes earlier.
+If you are a large group of 10 or more people you will need to book a private tour.

 Not really.
 As long as you can take a pleasant walk by our city you can join our Free walking tour.
 Málaga as our tour is quite flat and quite easy.

 We generally stop for a quick break (10 minutes or so).
 Perfect time to go to the restroom if you need to, find a bottle of water, etc.

 Yes.
 There are a couple of easy uphill streets, but have never been a problem.

 Málaga´s climate is marvellous.
 However during the summer it can get very hot so don't forget your sunglasses, sun-tan lotion and a bottle of water.
 As well as comfortable shoes.